CHendrick00/sp-nnlc-docker/README.md

 **Notes**:
 - Docker Exec commands can be run directly in the Docker Desktop GUI if desired: `Containers > sp-nnlc-docker > Exec`
-  - `docker exec -it sp-nnlc-docker bash -c ` should be removed from supplied commands when running directly in the container.
+  - `docker exec -it sp-nnlc-docker bash -c` should be removed from supplied commands when running directly in the container.
-- Mounting an existing Windows path to the data volume is difficult, so the provided docker compose file creates a volume in the WSL filesystem.
+- Creating a bind mount from an existing Windows path to the data volume is difficult, so the provided docker compose file creates a volume in the WSL filesystem.
 You can still view and operate on these files as normal with File Explorer using the path provided above.

 ### Linux - Debian/Ubuntu
 1. Install [Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)